AAD 0012. Visual Communication

 Hours: 72 (36 lecture, 36 activity)

-Introduction to fundamental concepts and techniques of art and design on the computer.
-Includes basic computer skills, digital image capture, image manipulation, drawing, page layout, and preparation of images for print, web or multimedia.
+Introduction to fundamental concepts, techniques, and creation of art and design on the computer.
+Includes basic computer skills, photo manipulation, digital illustration, page layout, and preparation of images for print and screen environments.
 Students develop creative projects using current graphics software.
 (C-ID ARTS 250) (CSU, UC)

 AAD 0071.
 Introduction to Digital Painting